Hackiri/.nix-darwin-config/modules/home-manager/terminal/zsh/README.md

 ## Overview

 This configuration provides a comprehensive Zsh environment optimized for development workflows.
-It integrates Oh My Zsh, custom plugins, and the Starship prompt system to create a powerful and user-friendly shell experience.
+It integrates Oh My Zsh, custom plugins, and shell functions to create a powerful and user-friendly shell experience.

 ## Features